phpbb/phpbb/tests/RUNNING_TESTS.md

 By default all tests requiring a database connection will use sqlite.
 If you do not have sqlite installed the tests will be skipped.
 If you wish to run the tests on a different database you have to create a test_config.php file within your tests directory following the same format as phpBB's config.php.
+Testing makes use of a seperate database defined in this config file and before running the tests each time this database is deleted.
 An example for mysqli can be found below.
 More information on configuration options can be found on the wiki (see below).

     <?php
     $dbms = 'mysqli';